ArchiveBox/ArchiveBox/README.md

  - **Source Code:** `git/` clone of any repository found on github, bitbucket, or gitlab links
  - *More coming soon!
 See the [Roadmap](https://github.com/pirate/ArchiveBox/wiki/Roadmap)...*

-By default it saves everything but you can disable or tweak [individual archive methods](https://github.com/pirate/ArchiveBox/wiki/Configuration) via environment variables or config file.
+It does everything out-of-the-box by default, but you can disable or tweak [individual archive methods](https://github.com/pirate/ArchiveBox/wiki/Configuration) via environment variables or config file.

 The archiving is additive so you can schedule `./archive` to [run regularly](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and pull new links into the index.
 All the saved content is static and indexed with JSON files, so it lives forever & is easily parseable, it requires no always-running backend.